yagrawl/scribbles/content/blog/2017-09-01-trip-to-peru/index.md

 have ever seen in my life.

 The hike itself was okay.
 The first couple hours were in the dark with people using the flashes on the phone to see the steps.
-Finally at about 7 I reached to the summit.
-The guide gave us a quick tour and then I got to catch a beautiful sunrise which is apparently rare cause it is mostly covered with fog.
+Finally at about 7 I reached the summit.
+The guide gave us a quick tour and then I got to catch a beautiful sunrise which is apparently rare because it is mostly covered with fog.

 ![macchu picchu](./macchupicchu.gif)